sametmarasli/machine_learning_andrewng/README.md

 # Coursera Machine Learning

-This repository contains python implementations of certain exercises from the course by Andrew Ng.
+This repository contains Python 2.7 implementations of certain exercises from the course by Andrew Ng in the form of Jupyter Notebooks.
+For most of the code in this repository, I have used existing Python data science libraries such as numpy, pandas, matplotlib and try to avoid using scikit-learn as much as possible.

 Work in process ...<P>

 <A href='http://nbviewer.jupyter.org/github/sametmarasli/machine_learning_andrewng/blob/master/notebooks/1/linear_regression_with_one_variable.ipynb'>1.a - Linear regression with one variable</A><BR>